Bob Rosenschein: Kivun / Dagesh / Hebrew Windows / Accent

 In 1988, Rosenschein co-founded with his brother, Professor Jeffrey Rosenschein the software firm Kivun, later Accent Software.
 It was the earliest developer of Microsoft Windows software in Israel.
 The idea was sparked by a chance meeting with Bill Gates.
 The company created “Dagesh”, the first Hebrew/English Windows word processor, and other multilingual tools under the “Accent” brand.
 The company consulted to Microsoft in the early 1990s on the creation of Hebrew and Arabic Windows editions.
-In 1997, Rosenschein was awarded the Prime Minister's Prize for Software Achievement.